UNMECE231Fall2021/homework-1/README.md

 # YOU WILL NOT WRITE ANY C CODE IN THIS HOMEWORK!

-## FnPointers

-You will create a Makefile to compile the file in the `FnPointers` folder.
-The name of the executable must be `test_pointer`.

 ## LinkedListSingle

 You will create a Makefile to compile the files in the `LinkedListSingle` folder.
 The name of the executable must be `test_list`.